-Kind of data gathered: Progress monitoring information regarding his dressing goal.
+Data gathered: Progress monitoring information regarding his dressing goal.
 Tallies of repetitions necessary for mastery.

-Self-sufficiency and independence - Which skills are necessary for students to gain appropriate levels of self-sufficiency and independence so they are not dependent on a caregiver for basic needs?
+• Self-sufficiency and independence - Which skills are necessary for students to gain appropriate levels of self-sufficiency and independence so they are not dependent on a caregiver for basic needs?
 How do breaks in educational programming affect the mastery of such skills?
 How much regression occurs and what is the recoupment rate?

 Example: In September, Serena was unable to make requests of any kind.
 Goals were implemented to address the initiation of requests for bathroom breaks, calming breaks, and/or snacks both in school and in Serena's work experience.
-In December Serena made unprompted requests 30% of the time and prompted ones 70% of the time.
+In December, Serena made unprompted requests 30 percent of the time and prompted ones 70 percent of the time.
 Following Christmas break, Serena did not return to these levels until late February.

-Kinds of data gathered: Progress monitoring information from both settings.
+Data gathered: Progress monitoring information from both settings.

-Successive interruptions - The extent to which successive interruptions in educational programming and the cumulative loss of skills and knowledge suffered during those interruptions in educational programming result in a student becoming so frustrated, lost or confused that the student withdraws from the learning process
+• Successive interruptions - The extent to which successive interruptions in educational programming and the cumulative loss of skills and knowledge suffered during those interruptions in educational programming result in a student becoming so frustrated, lost, or confused that the student withdraws from the learning process

 Example: Jim is a student with multiple disabilities.
 His teachers and therapists have been working with Jim on toileting skills, from scheduled visits to the bathroom to self-initiated visits.
-During the spring break, Jim was self-initiating the need to go to the bathroom 50% of the time.
-After the break he regressed to 20% of the time.
+During the spring break, Jim was self-initiating the need to go to the bathroom 50 percent of the time.
+After the break he regressed to 20 percent of the time.

-Kinds of data gathered: Progress monitoring data on his toileting goals and objectives.
+Data gathered: Progress monitoring data on his toileting goals and objectives.
 Observational data on a checklist used by his teacher and his family.

-Severity of disability - Is the student's disability severe, such as autism/pervasive developmental disorder, serious emotional disturbance, severe mental retardation, degenerative impairments with mental involvement and severe multiple disabilities?
+Severity of disability - Is the student's disability severe, such as autism/pervasive developmental disorder, serious emotional disturbance, severe intellectual disability, degenerative impairments with mental involvement or severe multiple disabilities?

 Example: Jane has been identified as a student with autism and participates in an autistic support classroom.
 One of her goals is to learn to transition among daily routines.
-Progress monitoring data was collected before and after the holiday break.
-Jane lost 25% of her learned skills.
+Progress monitoring data were collected before and after the holiday break.
+Jane lost 25 percent of her acquired skills.

-Kinds of data gathered: Information on Jane's diagnosis and its severity can be found in her Evaluation Report.
-Other information that indicates her level of functioning could be found in reports from her therapists and observations from parents.
-Progress monitoring data was used to make the determination of how much time Jane needed to recoup after a break.
+Data gathered: Information on Jane's diagnosis and its severity can be found in her Evaluation Report.
+Other information that indicates her level of functioning can be found in reports from her therapists and observations from parents.
+Progress monitoring data were used to make the determination of how much time Jane needed to recoup after a break.

-The attached "ESY Checklist" is intended as a tool for collecting data for Step 1 and is not a required component of the IEP process.
+An "ESY Checklist" can be found on page 15.
+It is intended as a tool for collecting data for Step 1 and is not a required component of the IEP process.